sarah-story/LinkedList/README.md

 # CSharpLinkedLists

-Cohort Juniper Linked List Project.

-Master Branch is Singly Linked List.
-There is a seperate branch for Doubly Linked List.
+Master Branch is Singly Linked Lists.
+There is a seperate branch for Doubly Linked Lists.

 The solution contains:
   * A Library Project, SinglyLinkedLists